 Dr. Allen Caver Quackenbush was born on the 1st of November, 1861 in Percy Twp, Northumberland County in Ontario.
 He was the 2nd of 9 children born to Israel Quackenbush and the former Susan Margaret Gerow.
 His siblings included; Cora, Matilda, Nancy, William, James, Israel, and twins Gilbert and Wilbert.
-By 1871, the family had moved to Harwich, Twp, in Kent County.
+By 1871, the family had moved to Harwich, Twp, in Chatham-Kent.
 His parents were farmers.

 He married Jane Brown on the 6th of January, 1886 in Blenheim.
 She was born on the 9th of March, 1864, the daughter of John Brown and the former Mary Hackney.
 Mrs. Quackenbush was the youngest of 5 children.
 Her siblings were; Mary, Adelbert, Phoebe and George.

 According to the 1891 Census, Dr. and Mrs. Quackenbush and their daughter Erie were living with her parents in Howard Twp.
 Dr. Quackenbush was listed as “Farm Laborer” on the census, but he was also attending Trinity Medical School.

 He set up his first medical practice in Lawrence Station (Elgin County) and stayed for 5 years.
 Next Dr. Quackenbush practiced in Morpeth before moving to Blenheim.
 He was a member of the Public School Board.
-Dr. and Mrs. Quackenbush had 4 children, Erie, Irene, Howard and Bennett.
+Dr. and Mrs. Quackenbush had 4 children; Erie, Irene, Howard and Bennett.
 Dr. Quackenbush advertised his practice in the 1900 Farmers and Business Directory under the Blenheim subtitle.

 By 1911, the family was living in Exeter.

-Mrs. Quackenbush died on the 8th of July, 1843 in Morpeth.
+Mrs. Quackenbush died on the 8th of July, 1943 in Morpeth.
 Dr. Quackenbush died on the 19th of July, 1944 in Morpeth and they are buried at the cemetery in Morpeth.